alexellis/jaas/README.md

 * When task logs are available in the API this will be used instead of service logs.
 * When event streams are released they will prevent the need to poll continually

+## Contributions are welcome

+See the [contributing guide](CONTRIBUTING.md) and do not raise a PR unless you've read it all.